Red tide has sparked a state of emergency in Florida. What is red tide?

 What about humans?

-People with chronic respiratory issues like asthma are advised to avoid red tide.
+People with chronic respiratory issues such as asthma are advised to avoid red tide.

-While the medical effects on humans generally aren’t serious, the red tide is affecting the local economy in Florida: Some small businesses have temporarily closed.
+Though the medical effects on humans generally aren’t serious, the red tide is affecting the economy in Florida: Some small businesses have temporarily closed.
 One restaurant developed a “Fish Kill” cocktail – a blue-green drink featuring floating Swedish Fish – with proceeds going to a clean water activist group.

+More: Are the toxic algae blooms along Florida's coasts making people sick?

 How long is the red tide expected to last?

-It’s hard to predict how long the red tide will remain, and some have estimated that it could persist through 2019.
-Red tides can last days, weeks, or months, and can change depending on wind conditions and water currents.
+It’s hard to predict how long the red tide will remain; it could persist through 2019.
+Red tides can last days, weeks or months and can change depending on wind conditions and water currents.

 Is red tide tied to climate change?